Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ### Quick links
 [Monitor Progress](#monitor-progress) - See how you can monitor the resources that have been deployed to your subscription.

+[Azure Function](#azure-function) - Description of the webjobs created by this solution.

+[Azure Data Lake Storage](#azure-data-lake-storage) - Description of the storage used by this solution.

-[Visualization Steps](#visualization) - Instructions to connect up a Power BI dashboard to your deployment that visualized the results.
+[Visualization Steps](#setup-power-bi) - Instructions to connect up a Power BI dashboard to your deployment that visualized the results.

 [Scaling](#scaling) - Guidance on how to think about scaling this solution according to your needs.

 [Customization](#customization) - Guidance on how to think about customizing this solution with your own data.

-[Stopping and Resuming the Solution](#stopping) - How to stop or delete the solution.
+[Stopping and Resuming the Solution](#stopping-and-resuming-the-solution) - How to stop or delete the solution.